stardog-union/pellet/pellint/PELLINT-README.txt

 Running
 -------
-Pellint is intregrated into the Pellet command line tool.
+Pellint is intregrated into the Openllet command line tool.
 To run pellint,
 type:
-pellet.bat (or pellint.sh on Unix) lint [OPTIONS] ONTOLOGY ONTOLOGY       The input ontology file/URI to analyze
+openllet.bat (or openllet.sh on Unix) lint [OPTIONS] ONTOLOGY ONTOLOGY       The input ontology file/URI to analyze

  OPTIONS: